-#Screen is available only with GLC2000 Series units.
+#Screen is available only with the GLC2000 Series and LT Series units.

 When changing screens using #Screen, use the #Screen in the logic program.
 Do NOT write directly to the #Screen using touch input.
 Change screens using the logic program diagram below as an example.